mr-Ucar/2023-2024/Resources/Writing-Reading/OutsideReading/Adventures of Huckleberry Finn/Huckleberry Finn.md

 *Adventures of Huckleberry Finn is a book written by Mark Twain, published in 1884.
 It is a sequel to his earlier book, Tom Sawyer.*

 ### To my students, you can use these resources.
-I will also add the ebook here:
+You can download this book legally from here: https://www.gutenberg.org/ebooks/32325 _I will also add the ebook here in this repo._

 https://simple.wikipedia.org/wiki/Adventures_of_Huckleberry_Finn